sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 Now it is save to deploy your application with

     $ cap backup deploy

-### Copy the production to the backup database
-We dump the production database and then copy the dump file from the master to the slave server.
-On the slave server we restore the dump file into the slave database.

-    development$ ssh mercury
-    mercury$ mysqldump -uroot -p --quick --single-transaction --triggers \
-      --master-data secondhand_production | gzip > secondhand-repl.sql.gz
-    mercury$ scp secondhand-repl.sql.gz user@uranus:secondhand-repl.sql.gz
-    mercury$ exit

-Now we restore the database into secondhand\_production

-    development$ ssh jupiter
-    jupiter$ gunzip < secondhand-repl.sql.gz | mysql -uroot -p \
-    secondhand_production

 Details about backing up the database can be found in [Fail over MySQL and Rails](Fail over MySQL and Rails)